TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/Configuration/Index.rst

 Cache configurations
 """"""""""""""""""""

-Unfortunately in TYPO3 CMS, all :file:`ext_localconf.php` files are loaded **after** the instance specific configuration from :file:`LocalConfiguration.php` and :file:`AdditionalConfiguration.php`.
-This enables extensions to overwrite cache configuration already done for the instance.
-Any extension should avoid this situation and should just define the very required minimum of cache configuration.
+Unfortunately in TYPO3 CMS, all :file:`ext_localconf.php` files of the extensions are loaded **after** the instance specific configuration from :file:`LocalConfiguration.php` and :file:`AdditionalConfiguration.php`.
+This enables extensions to overwrite cache configurations already done for the instance.
+All extensions should avoid this situation and should just define the very bare minimum of cache configurations.
 This boils down to define just the array key to populate a new cache to the system.
-Without further configuration, the cache system fall back to default backend and default frontend settings:
+Without further configuration, the cache system falls back to the default backend and default frontend settings:

 .. code-block:: php